Whether it’s down to a flat battery, a punctured tyre or an unexplained fault, it’s important you know what to do if your car breaks down.

 The action that you take depend largely on what type of road you are on, for example, it’s far more dangerous to break down on a busy motorway than it is on a quiet residential street.

+We find many customers borrow money to cover emergency car breakdown situations and feel that planning a head and keeping the car maintained at regular intervals, can help avoid emergency quick loans.
 In this instalment of the Cash Emergency Bible, we look at what to do if your car breaks down, including keeping you and your passengers safe and avoiding excessive recovery call-out fees.

 Staying safe when your car breaks down

 The key priority when your car breaks down is ensuring the safety of you and your passengers, plus other road users.